Nationwide survey continues in 2017.

 Over 600 dedicated volunteers surveyed more than 760 squares as part of the nationwide WCBS launch in 2009.
 The WCBS benefits from an excellent partnership with the British Trust for Ornithology Breeding Bird Survey recorders.

 The method involves making a minimum of two visits to a randomly selected square near between May and August to count butterflies along two 1km survey lines running roughly north-south through the square.
 The survey will be co-ordinated centrally by Butterfly Conservation but with the help of a WCBS Champion in each Branch.
-The aim for 2016 is to resurvey all squares covered last year and more, so if you would like to take part please get in touch.
+The aim for 2017 is to resurvey all squares covered last year and more, so if you would like to take part, please do get in touch.

 Visit the UKBMS website for more details and copies of instructions and recording forms.